 Hyperbaric Oxygen Therapy enhances multitasking ability

-Brain performance is highly sensitive to any decrease in oxgyen supply.
-A reduction of the plasma oxygen pressure to 65 mmHg will impair the brain's ability to perform complex tasks, at 55 mmHg short-term memory will be impaired, while at <35 mmHg consciousness will be lost (7).
+Brain performance is highly sensitive to any decrease in oxygen supply.
+A reduction of the plasma oxygen pressure to 65 mmHg will impair the brain's ability to perform complex tasks.
+At 55 mmHg, short-term memory will be impaired, and at <35 mmHg consciousness will be lost (7).
 At high altitudes or other oxygen depleted environments, cognitive and motor performances are impaired while performing relatively simple tasks (8).

-Improvement in performance of both single and multitasking while in a HBO environment supports teh hypothesis that oxgyen si indeed a rate limiting factor for brain activity.
+Improvement in performance of both single and multitasking while in a hyperbaric environment supports the hypothesis that oxygen is indeed a rate limiting factor for brain activity.
 Hyperbaric oxygenation can serve as an environment for enchancing brain performance.

-At Portland Chiropratic Neurology, we utilize mild Hyperbaric Oxygen Therapy (mHBOT) as treatment for conditions such as Concussion, Migraine, Athletic Injury, Improving Sports Performance, Headache, Lyme, Autism et al. Increasing oxygen delivery to the brain and body tissues allows for accelerated healing and improved function to regions that are slow to respond to other therapies.
+At Portland Chiropratic Neurology, we utilize mild Hyperbaric Oxygen Therapy (mHBOT) as treatment for conditions such as concussion, migraine, athletic injury, improving sports performance, headache, Lyme disease, autism etc. Increasing oxygen delivery to the brain and body tissues allows for accelerated healing and improved function to regions that are slow to respond to other therapies.
 We currently operate three chambers at our clinic that are available for treatment.
 Please inquire at email@example.com.